 The best email providers make it simple and easy not to just send and receive email, but also to better manage your emails and integrate them with other applications.

 You'll probably have one email address already from your ISP, perhaps more if you've created an account with Google or Microsoft.
 Buy the best web hosting package and you'll get anything from one email account to hundreds, all for no extra charge.

-But picking the best email provider for you can be difficult, as there's a lot to consider - especially in these days of remote working.
+But picking the best email provider for you can be difficult, as there's a lot to consider.
+How easy is it to keep your inbox organized?
 What are the spam filters like?
-How easy is it to keep your inbox organized?
-Can you access the account from other email clients?
-And what about using the service with a custom domain and address of your own (firstname.lastname@example.org)?
+Can you access the account from other email apps?
+And what about using the service with a custom domain and address of your own (email@example.com)?

 Keep reading and we'll highlight some of the best email service providers around from our tried and tested reviews of each email service.
 All the email services we selected have decent free services, perhaps with ads and some limits, but we've also tested their business-friendly commercial products which deliver the power, functionality and enterprise-level extras that demanding users need.